forwardemail/forwardemail.net/app/views/faq/index.md

 If you're sending a test email to yourself using the "Send Mail As" feature, then it will not show up in your inbox due to <a href="https://support.google.com/a/answer/1703601">this widely known official Gmail answer</a>.

 If you continue to have issues, then it is most likely to be an issue with DNS propagation.
-You will need to wait a bit longer and try again (or try setting a lower TTL value on your TXT records).
+You will need to wait a bit longer and try again (or try setting a lower TTL value on your <strong class="notranslate">TXT</strong> records).

 **Still having issues?**  Please file a <a href="/help">Help request</a> so we can help investigate the issue and find a quick resolution.